-This is the kind of “Machiavellian knowledge” and information that will make the victims into this world be able to stand up for themselves against the sharks of this world.
+This is the kind of “Machiavellian knowledge” and information that will make the victims of this world able to stand up for themselves against the sharks of this world.

 Awesome Hostage Negotiation Explanation

-The author goes into the training that hostage negotiator do and how hostage negotiation works.
+The author goes into the training that hostage negotiators do and how hostage negotiation works.
 Fascinating stuff.

 I have listed a lot of cons.

 But if you have been reading around here I always list a lot of cons for the best books.
-It’s because I hold them at a whole different standard than most books.
+It’s because I hold them to a whole different standard than most books.

-And Power Negotiation is that kind of book that you have to hold to a higher standard simply because it’s that book.
+And Power Negotiation is the kind of book that you have to hold to a higher standard simply because it’s that book.

-The first part is better than the second half that gets a bit too chatty and long-winded.
-But overall, this is a life changing book.
+The first part is better than the second half which gets a bit too chatty and long-winded.
+But overall, this is a life-changing book.
 And a book everyone who wants to understand psychology and human nature should read.